 However, you will likely face the fiercest competition for Fortune 500 jobs.
 If you decide to shoot for the Fortune 500 route, be prepared for a longer job search.

-Some millennials love the idea of tough, hard-working company culture, but if you’re after something with a little more work-life balance, you might look outside of the Fortune 500.
+Some millennials love the idea of a tough, hard-working company culture.
+But if you’re after something with a little more work-life balance, you might look outside of the Fortune 500.

-Fortune 500 jobs can be high pressure, grueling, and tough, but they can also be engaging, eye-opening, and perfect for resume building.
+Fortune 500 jobs can be high pressure, gruelling, and tough, but they can also be engaging, eye-opening, and perfect for resume building.

-Each point is only general, and none of them will apply to every Fortune 500 employer, but they will help you adjust your expectations and weigh the pros and cons of working for a big company.
+Each point is the only general.
+And none of them will apply to every Fortune 500 employer.
+But they will help you adjust your expectations and weigh the pros and cons of working for a big company.